NurcholishAdam/ai_research_agent_limit-graph_multilingual_evaluation/README.md

 ## 📄 License

-This CI Hook system is part of the LIMIT-GRAPH project and follows the same licensing terms.
+This CI Hook system is part of the LIMIT-GRAPH project in AI Research Agent Team and follows the same licensing terms.